Totally Gross National Product

+The label was known for its cross-pollination between the musicians on its roster, who would frequently play in two or three TGNP-related bands.
+Christopherson told an interviewer that the label “was always meant to be an umbrella that we would channel our projects and projects we loved through,” and described the label's philosophy as "genre-less."
+Star Tribune music critic Chris Riemenschneider praised the label's approach as "awash in impressive electronic soundscapes and jagged sonic experimentation."

 The label released a 10-track compilation album, Totally Gross National Product 2013 Sampler, in 2013.

 In 2014, TGNP was named Best Local Record Label in City Pages's "Best of the Twin Cities" poll.